-Misdirected communications as determined by the Audit Committee or concerns not relating to accounting, internal accounting control, auditing financial reporting matters shall be addressed to and be acted upon by the appropriate responsible supervisor or officer of the business units affected in accordance with the SMC Group's conventional reporting channels. this connection, conventional reporting channels.
-In this connection, employees with such concerns should raise them with their respective supervisors and the supervisors have the responsibility to ensure that such concerns are properly acted upon.
-Employees are protected from retaliation as it is employees with such concerns should raise them with their respective supervisors and the supervisors have the responsibility to ensure that such concerns are properly acted upon.
-Employees are protected from retaliation as it is categorically provided in the Policy that the SMC categorically provided in the Policy that the SMC Group, which includes herein Company shall not tolerate retaliation in any form against a director, officer, employee or other interested party who, in good faith, raises a concern or reports a possible violation under the policy.
-Group, which includes herein Company shall not tolerate retaliation in any form against a director, officer, employee or other interested party who, in good faith, raises a concern or reports a possible violation under the policy. (j) Conflict Resolution The Company encourages the use of alternative modes of dispute resolution that can amicably settle conflicts or differences between the Company and its shareholders or third parties, including regulatory agencies.
-The Company encourages the use of alternative modes of dispute resolution that can amicably settle conflicts or differences between the Company and its shareholders or third parties, including regulatory agencies.
-The Company encourages the use of alternative modes of dispute resolution that can amicably settle conflicts or differences between the Company and its shareholders or third parties, including regulatory agencies.
+I [] appropriate responsible business units affected in supervisor or officer of accordance with the SMC the business units Group's conventional affected in accordance reporting channels.
+In with the SMC Group's this connection, conventional reporting employees with such channels.
+In this concerns should raise connection, employees them with their respective with such concerns should supervisors and the raise them with their supervisors have the respective supervisors responsibility to ensure and the supervisors have that such concerns are the responsibility to properly acted upon. ensure that such concerns are properly acted upon.
+Employees are protected from retaliation as it is Employees are protected categorically provided in from retaliation as it is the Policy that the SMC categorically provided in Group, which includes the Policy that the SMC herein Company shall not Group, which includes tolerate retaliation in herein Company shall not any form against a tolerate retaliation in director, officer, employee any form against a or other interested party director, officer, who, in good faith, raises employee or other a concern or reports a interested party who, in possible violation under good faith, raises a the policy. concern or reports a possible violation under the policy.
+The Company encourages the The Company encourages The Company encourages use of alternative modes of the use of alternative the use of alternative dispute resolution that can modes of dispute modes of dispute amicably settle conflicts or resolution that can resolution that can (j) Conflict differences between the amicably settle conflicts amicably settle conflicts or Resolution Company and its shareholders or or differences between differences between the third parties, including the Company and its Company and its regulatory agencies. shareholders or third shareholders or third parties, including parties, including 1 regulatory agencies. regulatory agencies.

-- 2) Has the code of ethics or conduct been disseminated to all directors, senior management and employees?
+2) Has the code of ethics or conduct been disseminated to all directors, senior management and employees?

-Yes. - 3) Discuss how the company implements and monitors compliance with the code of ethics or conduct.
+3) Discuss how the company implements and monitors compliance with the code of ethics or conduct.